DoQuangPhu/CTF_writeups/pwnable.tw/ghost_party/readme.md

 };
 ```

-The source code have many `subclass` that inherit from super class `Ghost` but i will just focus diffrence between `Vampire` and `Devil` .
+The source code have many `subclass` that inherit from super class `Ghost` but i will just focus on the difference between `Vampire` and `Devil` .
 But before that let take a look at the slide of Angelboy.

 ![image](https://github.com/DoQuangPhu/CTF_writeups/assets/93699926/75604af7-699a-4b79-972c-4ed737fa3a14)